 Pot and Canister Fuel Stand

 The pot and canister fuel stand has been integrated with the lid in the Jetboil MiniMo so there’s no excuse to leave it at home anymore.
 In older models, the stove stand was carried in the bottom of the pot and some people (!) would leave it at home to save space.
 Seriously, when simmering you want the added stability of the pot stand for improved safety because you’re likely to lift the pot off the burner more frequently.

 Internal Fuel Canister Storage

 One of the great things about Jetboil stoves is that you can always fit a small fuel canister into the cook pot to save pack space.
-This has really become a must-have packing requirement in my mind whenever I use a canister-based cooking system that comes as a unit from one manufacturer like the Jetboil MiniMo or one that I assemble a stove system from other best of breed products.
-Simply sit the bottom of the fuel canister over the stove head and slide them into the pot sideways.
+This has really become a must-have packing requirement in my mind whenever I use a canister-based cooking system that comes as a unit from one manufacturer like the Jetboil MiniMo or a stove system that I assemble from other best of breed products.
+Simply fit the bottom of the fuel canister over the stove head and slide them into the pot sideways.
 Then cover with the pot cap and you’re ready to transport the stove and fuel together in a nice compact bundle.

 The new simmering capability provided by the Jetboil MiniMo is an enormous improvement over previous Jetboil models which could only boil water, allowing you to cook more complex and appetizing meals in the backcountry, whether you’re car camping or on a fast-and-light mile-crunching backpacking trip.
 Not only is the MiniMo easier to pack, with a shorter and squatter cook pot, it’s also easier to eat out of with a spoon, making it the best all-in-one cooking canister cooking system available today.
 The Jetboil MiniMo is a winner that provides beginner backpackers and car campers with a complete personal cooking system and is an attractive upgrade for pre-existing Jetboil owners.